-Part II of a -two semester six credit course in leadership and applied spirituality from a feminist perspective and rooted in women's experience that meets monthly from September through May and requires a separate admissions process.
+A year-long six credit course in leadership and applied spirituality rooted in women's experience and from a feminist perspective that meets monthly from September through May and requires a separate admissions process.
 Prerequisite: enrollment in the Women's Leadership Institute.
-(Winter/Spring 2014 & Winter/Spring 2015)
+(Winter/Spring 2015)

-WS-610 Spirituality: Living In and Through
+WS-610 Spirituality: Living In and Through the Spirit

-This new course will weave core themes of an emerging contemporary spirituality, namely, feminist, hermeneutical, ecological, cosmological, mystical, and multicultural perspectives, together with a scholarly concensus regarding the historical Jesus, into a matrix for evaluating, chronicling, and continuing the evolution of one's own spiritual autobiography.
+This new course will weave core themes of an emerging contemporary spirituality, namely, feminist, hermeneutical, ecological, cosmological, mystical, and multicultural perspectives, together with a scholarly consensus regarding the historical Jesus, into a matrix for evaluating, chronicling, and continuing the evolution of one's own spiritual autobiography.
 (Fall 2014)